IBMDeveloperUK/AI-APIs-Workshop/AI_APIs_Chatbots/README.md

 ## All set!

-You can now follow this tutorial: [Making programmatic calls from a dialog node](https://console.bluemix.net/docs/services/conversation/dialog-actions.html#call-action)

-Use the instructions on how to make a **server** side call.
+You can now follow this tutorial: [Making programmatic calls from a dialog node](https://console.bluemix.net/docs/services/conversation/dialog-actions.html) using the instructions on how to make a **server** side call.